Top 8 water parks in Ontario to beat the heat

 Where: 5685 Falls Ave., Niagara Falls, ON

 North America’s largest indoor water park is just a two-minute walk from Niagara Falls.
 While lounging on Fallsview Beach, you’ll feel like you’re in a tropical locale.
-Compete with your friends on the Extreme Racing slide or go with the flow in the Tidal Wave pool.
+Compete with your friends on the Sky-Screamer racing slide, or go with the flow in the Tidal Wave pool.
 The best part?
 You can catch a glimpse of the majestic falls from the top of some of the slides.

 Splash On

 Splash, bounce, and play at Canada’s largest inflatable waterpark all day.
 Monkey bars, climbing walls, trampolines, slides and much more await at this lakeside attraction for ages five and up.
-You can even use the launchpad to send your friends sky-high before landing in the refreshing waters of Lake Simcoe.
+You can even use the launchpad to send your friends sky-high before landing in the refreshing waters of Lake Simcoe in Barrie and Lake Couchiching in Orillia.

 Splash N Go Adventure Parks